FHA Mortgage Guidelines

 FHA Versus Conventional Loan Credit Score Requirements

-HUD guidelines allow borrowers to qualify for FHA loans with bad credit and 500 FICO.
-The minimum credit score to qualify for conventional loans is 620 FICO.
-FHA loans are one of three government-backed mortgage loan programs and do not allow for second homes and investment property financing.
 Conventional loans allow financing on second homes and investment properties.
 FHA loans have a shorter waiting period after bankruptcy and foreclosure.
-In this article, we will compare the two mortgage loan programs side by side where you will know which mortgage is best for your home purchase and/or home refinance.
+In this article, we will compare the two mortgage loan programs where you will know which mortgage is best for your home purchase or home refinance.

-Updated FHA Mortgage Guidelines On HUD 4000.1 FHA Handbook
+Updated FHA Mortgage Guidelines on HUD 4000.1 FHA Handbook

-There have been several changes to FHA Mortgage Requirements since the launch of the HUD 4000.1 FHA Handbook released last September 14, 2015.
-FHA loans are the most popular home mortgage program for first-time homebuyers, borrowers with credit scores down to 500 FICO, borrowers with high debt to income ratios, borrowers with outstanding collections and/or charged-off accounts, and homebuyers with less than perfect credit profiles.
 It is easier to get an approve/eligible per automated underwriting system on FHA loans than any other loan program.
-Lenders aggressively originate and fund FHA loans than any other loan program due to the government guarantee.
+Lenders aggressively originate and fund FHA loans more than any other loan program due to the government guarantee.

-Updated FHA Mortgage Guidelines On Deferred Student Loans
+Updated FHA Mortgage Guidelines on Deferred Student Loans

-Due to the government guarantee by HUD, lenders can offer FHA loans to homebuyers at 3.5% down payment, less than perfect credit, at competitive mortgage rates.
+Due to the government guarantee by HUD, lenders can offer FHA loans to homebuyers at a 3.5% down payment, less than perfect credit, at competitive mortgage rates.
 Homebuyers can qualify for FHA loans with credit scores down to 500 FICO.
 Borrowers with large outstanding loans can now qualify for FHA loans with income-based repayment (IBR).
-Homebuyers with large outstanding student loans in deferment can take 0.50% of the outstanding student loan amount and use it as a hypothetical debt just like conventional loans.

 FHA Mortgage Guidelines On Down Payment Requirements Versus Credit Scores

 FHA loans benefit countless other types of borrowers.
 With only a 3.5% down payment with a 580 credit score requirement, lenders are aggressively seeking borrowers on FHA loans at competitive rates due to the government guarantee.
 Most borrowers can close on a home purchase FHA loan in 30 days or less.
-There is no red tape and the mortgage process is streamlined and fast on FHA loans.
+There is no red tape, and the mortgage process is streamlined and fast on FHA loans.

 FHA Loans 500 FICO Down Payment Requirements